openedx/edx-cookiecutters/docs/decisions/0001-combined-cookiecutter-repo.rst

 Decision
 --------

-Move all edx cookiecutters into edx-cookiecutters repository.
+Move the edx's public python cookiecutters into edx-cookiecutters repository.
+This repository might one day be a place for all of edx's cookiecutters, but this decision is only relavant to our python cookiecutters.

 Consequences
 ------------

-Find all edx cookiecutters, move them to this repositories, and archive the previous repositories.
+Find all of edx's python cookiecutters, move them to this repositories, and archive the previous repositories.

 References
 ----------